 What Is a Bedroom Community?
 The Ins and Outs of These Sleepy Towns

-If you’re getting stressed out just thinking of these things, then a bedroom community might be the right move for you.
+Blaring horns, glaring lights, and wailing sirens.
+If you’re stressed out just thinking of the hustle and bustle of big city life, then a bedroom community might be the right move for you.

 What is a bedroom community?